HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 additional Perl modules are required for execution.
 These should be readily available through the system package manager (`yum` or equivalent) or Perl package manager, such as [CPANminus](https://metacpan.org/pod/App::cpanminus) or CPAN.

+The [Net::SB](https://github.com/tjparnell/Net-SB) library module is the Perl wrapper around the Seven Bridges API.
+The code was originally part of this package but split off to make it more generally accessible.

 Likely need to be installed: